 In 2004, I was invited to train puppies in the New Jersey area for the Northstar Foundation.
 Northstar breeds Golden Retrievers as service dogs primarily for children who are autistic or who have seizures.
 Teaching puppies is always fun, but learning about Autism and working with the families and the children who suffer from these disorders has been a hugely rewarding and educational experience for me!
 Thank you, Patty Dobbs Gross for inviting me to participate in your organization.

 Northstar published a book about their dogs entitled “The Golden Bridge.”
 I was asked to write a chapter for this book, which became Chapter 16, “Puppies 101.”
 For anyone interested in purchasing this book, it is available at www.amazon.com

 My Professional Credentials

 I am a Professional Member of the Association of Professional Dog Trainers, Member #160171, as well as a Certified Member of the International Association of Animal Behavior Consultants – Dog Division (Member #30).
-I am a Professional Member of the Pet Professional Guild of Force-Free Trainers and an AKC Canine Good Citizen Evaluator (#10606).
+I am a Professional Member of the Pet Professional Guild of Force-Free Trainers.